 - I believe that the movement against asbestos was led by the mob, because it was often mob-related companies that would do the asbestos removal.
 Great pressure was put on politicians, and as usual, the politicians relented.
 Millions of truckloads of this incredible fire-proofing material were taken to special “dump sites” and asbestos was replaced by materials that were supposedly safe but couldn’t hold a candle to asbestos in limiting the ravages of fire.

 In addition, Trump goes on to say that asbestos is “100% safe” after it has been installed.
 While it is true that asbestos is somewhat less dangerous so long as it is not broken, any level of asbestos can lead to medical problems down the road.
-The Occupational Safety and Health Administration has shown that asbestos used in fireproofing is easily released into the air if disturbed – such as it will be during an actual fire.
+The Occupational Safety and Health Administration (OSHA) has shown that asbestos used in fireproofing is easily released into the air if disturbed – such as it will be during an actual fire.

 Long story short, the medical and scientific evidence supporting the dangers of asbestos is clear.
 There is no conspiracy, no desire to make real estate developers like Trump pay more simply out of spite.
 Asbestos kills, and claiming that such deaths are false and part of a mafia conspiracy ignores all of the pain and suffering that real people feel every day due to this dangerous substance.